 Bustle to the Beach

 Dogs are allowed on all of Hilton Head’s beaches, but not year-round.
-During the height of the summer – when crowds cover the beach and temperatures reach their highs – dogs aren’t allowed.
-But only during certain hours.
+During the height of the summer they are allowed only during certain hours.

 From the Friday before Memorial Day through Labor Day, dogs are NOT allowed on the beach from 10 a.m. to 5 p.m.
 With the heavy crowds and extreme heat, it’s probably not a good idea to take them anyway.
 Plus, you CAN take your dog out on the beach before 10 a.m. and after 5 p.m. all summer long.
 So yes, they still can enjoy the nice breeze, sandy shores and salty water.

-Now if you’re looking to do a little more exploring with your dog, then think about making plans to visit Hilton Head in the fall or winter, specifically October 1 through February 28, when dogs are able to roam the beaches all day, so long as they are on a leash.
-To get all the specifics about the dog rules and regulations on Hilton Head beaches, click here.
+If you’re looking to do a little more exploring with your dog, then think about making plans to visit Hilton Head in the fall or winter.
+Dogs are able to roam the beaches all day from October 1-February 28, if they are on a leash.
+To get all the specifics about the regulations on the beaches, click here.

 Take a break on a Boat

 Some cruises and kayak rental companies, including Captain Mark’s Dolphin Cruise and Outside Hilton Head, allow seaworthy pups on board!
-It might just make a great beginning or end to the perfect day paddling with your pup.
+It might just make a great beginning or end to the perfect day on the water with your fur baby.
 Just make sure to call ahead of time to check.

-But before you go bounding to the beach, a park or on a long boat ride with you excited friend, be sure to grab some fresh water and have some shade to relax in, because you don’t want your friend getting dehydrated!
+Before you go bounding to the beach, a park or on a long boat ride, be sure to grab some fresh water and have some shade available.
+You don’t want your friend getting dehydrated!
 And remember that you are responsible for any excrement your dog may leave behind.

 Where to eat